maciejczyzewski/libchaos/MD5/README.md

 ## Materials

 - rfc1321.pdf - The MD5 Message-Digest Algorithm
-- stevens.pdf - Cryptanalysis of MD5 and SHA-1 - SHARCS 2012
+- stevens.pdf - Cryptanalysis of MD5 and SHA-1 (SHARCS 2012)
 - Wang05a.pdf - How to Break MD5 and Other Hash Functions

 ## Pseudocode